staftermath/pysuite/docs/source/user_manual.rst

     service = build('sheets', 'v4', credentials=creds, cache_discovery=True)

+All methods in :code:`Sheets` that calls Google API can be configured to retry on Quota Error.
+Please refer to :ref:`sheets` to see how to control the number of retries and sleep time

 to_sheet
 ++++++++
 Upload a pandas dataframe to a specified range of sheet.
 This will clear the target range before uploading.
+The data in the provided dataframe must be serializable.
+For example, date type may not be correctly uploaded.
+In such cases, you might need to convert these columns to strings first.

 .. code-block:: python